kyleu/projectforge/doc/releasing.md

 The build will produce `apk`, `deb`, and `rpm` packages for each supported Linux architecture

-### Notarization

-Release binaries for macOS and iOS are notarized using Apple Notarization services

 ### Signing

 Release binaries and the checksum file are signed using `gpg`